Southern Access Point: The East Verde River

 Trail Route Description

 Starting on the north side of the East Verde River the trail follows the Rock Creek drainage up to Polk Spring and then climbs onto Polles Mesa.
 It reaches Red Saddle Tank and a gate, another gate, turns to the east and comes to Whiterock Spring.
 There it climbs back to the west and begins working north across Whiterock Mesa.
 At a junction approximately 2.9 miles north of White Rock Spring the AZT turns east and the Saddle Ridge Trail continues north towards Twin Buttes trailhead.

 The trail descends past Ridge Tank and around to Oak Spring and a trail junction with Walnut Trail (#251).
 From here the trail climbs out of Oak Spring Canyon, runs more-or-less level for nearly a mile before descending past Bradshaw Tank to Pine Creek.
 A short ways downstream the trail heads east again and loops around to Highway 87.
 After crossing the highway it passes a resupply box near a fence corner and then quickly hits a junction (stay left through a heavy steel gate) and loop back to the Pine trailhead.

 All year.
 Snow can be present at higher elevations after winter storms and lower elevations can be quite warm in summer

-Water can usually be found at the East Verde River, Polk Spring, Whiterock Spring and at Oak Spring.
-Water can sometimes be found in some of the stock tanks along the route.
+Water can always be found at the East Verde River, and usually at Polk Spring, Whiterock Spring and at Oak Spring.
+Check the online Arizona Trail Water Report for current information at https://aztrail.org/explore/water-sources/.